PrivacyStreams/PrivacyStreams/README.md

 ## How to contribute

 PrivacyStreams is open-sourced under license Apache-2.0, and we welcome developers add more data types and operations.
-Please feel free to fork, open issues, and send pull request.
+Please feel free to fork, open issues, and send pull requests.
 You can install PrivacyStreams from source code.
 For example, in Android Studio, the installation involves the following steps: